Welcome From Jerry Price, Dean of Students!

 Welcome to Chapman!

-2. Make satisfactory academic progress.
+- Make positive academic progress.
 Like all other new Chapman students, you probably are accustomed to high academic success and are expecting the same of yourself here.
 That’s how it should be.
 However, the academic demands of Chapman classes likely will be very different from what you experienced in high school or even community college.
-Be prepared to stay disciplined and work hard.
+It very well may take much more work to attain the same grades you are used to.
+It’s possible that your early grades may fall short of your expectations, but that is common.
+If you commit yourself to being prepared and stay disciplined, things will improve.
+In particular, it is vital that you attend class regularly; most of the first year students who do poorly are those who miss a lot of classes.

-3. Develop interpersonal connections with your peers.
+- Develop interpersonal connections with your peers.
 At Chapman, social connections cannot really be separated from academic ones.
-I say this because many of the peer relationships you develop will be with people who share similar academic and career interests; it essentially is the beginning of your networking process.
-Just as important, studies show that students who develop strong interpersonal connections with their peers perform better academically and are more likely to persist to graduation.
+College is essentially the beginning of your lifelong networking process.
+Studies show that students who develop strong interpersonal connections with their peers perform better academically and are more likely to graduate.
 I encourage you to commit yourself to making connections with others.
-Seek out your orientation leader or resident advisor.
-Try out campus clubs and organizations.
-Check out campus speakers, athletic events, and fine arts performances.
-Most importantly, take the initiative to reach out to students in your classes, orientation group, or residence hall.
+Seek out your orientation leader or resident advisor, and be sure to check out campus clubs and organizations.
+Most importantly, embrace the informal, every day opportunities to interact with your fellow students in your classes, orientation group, or residence hall.
 Trust me: everyone is hoping for this connection – why can’t you be the one who makes it happen?!?

 We Are Chapman